CVE-2012-0741

 01 // Technical Summary

-IBM Security AppScan Enterprise and Rational Policy Tester are vulnerable to a man-in-the-middle (MITM) attack due to improper X.509 certificate validation within their Manual Explore Proxy feature.
-This allows attackers to intercept and potentially modify sensitive data transmitted over SSL/TLS, leading to data breaches and compromise of application security testing results.
+IBM Security AppScan Enterprise and Rational Policy Tester are vulnerable to a man-in-the-middle (MITM) attack due to improper X.509 certificate validation within the Manual Explore Proxy feature.
+This allows attackers to intercept and potentially modify sensitive communications, leading to data breaches and compromise of application security testing results.

 02 // Vulnerability Mechanism

-Step 2: Proxy Configuration: The victim user configures AppScan Enterprise or Rational Policy Tester to use the attacker's proxy server, leveraging the Manual Explore Proxy feature.
+Step 3: Proxy Configuration: The victim (security tester) configures AppScan Enterprise or Rational Policy Tester to use the attacker's proxy server for manual exploration.

 03 // Deep Technical Analysis

 The vulnerability stems from a failure to properly validate X.509 certificates presented by SSL/TLS servers when the Manual Explore Proxy feature is enabled.
-Specifically, the software does not verify the certificate's chain of trust, subject, or revocation status.
-This allows an attacker to present a self-signed or maliciously crafted certificate, effectively impersonating the legitimate server.
-The root cause is a missing or insufficient implementation of certificate validation routines within the proxy's handling of SSL/TLS connections.
-The software trusts any certificate presented, regardless of its authenticity, leading to a trust boundary violation.
+Specifically, the software does not verify the certificate's authenticity, issuer, or revocation status.
+This lack of validation allows an attacker to present a forged certificate, establishing a fraudulent SSL/TLS connection.
+The root cause is likely a missing or disabled certificate verification function within the proxy's SSL/TLS handling code.
+The software trusts any certificate presented, regardless of its validity, allowing the attacker to decrypt and potentially modify the traffic passing through the proxy.